 - Unparalleled networking and learning opportunities with Teaching Lab staff, board members, and experts in the field, including Student Achievement Partners, UnboundEd, EL Education, Illustrative Math, and others

-- Opportunities to attend and present at conferences and represent the organization externally
+- Opportunities to attend and present at conferences

 Educational & Work Experience

-- Experience with developing staff in varied roles
+- Experience managing and developing staff

 - Experience in an entrepreneurial role or startup organization (preferred)